Ji-Hwan Bae Player Props: Pirates vs. Nationals

-The Pittsburgh Pirates, including Ji-Hwan Bae (.320 batting average in his past 10 games), take on starting pitcher Chad Kuhl and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.304 batting average in his past 10 games), battle starting pitcher Josiah Gray and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

+In his most recent game he had a hitless showing (0-for-1) against the Nationals.

 Ji-Hwan Bae Game Info & Props vs. the Nationals